 Imagine biting into a crunchy apple, breathing in the heart-warming aroma of freshly roasted chestnuts or sampling a powerful, fruity white wine… A foray into South Tyrol’s culinary landscape allows you to try all these products and many more besides.
 Here, locals turn premium ingredients like fruit, vegetables, herbs and berries into high-quality products.

 So what are you waiting for?
 Get to know Brixen’s passionate producers, their traditional techniques and their first-rate products today.

 An energy booster

 South Tyrol’s meadows and woodland are home to hundreds of thousands of bees, which spend their days busy collecting nectar and honey dew.
 From multi-flower honey and dandelion honey to forest honey, this precious product is aromatic, rich and above all healthy.
 160,000 bees from four colonies can be found buzzing around Brixen Tourism Association’s roof terrace.
-These bees produce the town’s very first variety of urban honey, which is on sale in Brixen’s tourist office.
+These bees produce the town’s very first variety of urban honey.

 Cheese variations from Brixen